Asian investors skittish as oil enters bear territory

 The slide in energy costs boosted bond prices and flattened yield curves as investors priced in lower inflation for longer, while safe-haven flows underpinned the U.S. dollar.

-The spread between yields on U.S. five-year notes and 30-year bonds shrank to the smallest since 2007.
+The spread between yields on U.S. five-year notes and 30-year bonds shrank to the smallest since 2007 as investors wagered the Federal Reserve might have to delay further rate hikes.

-MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.5 per cent, with Australia’s commodity-heavy market down 0.7 per cent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.7 per cent, with Australia’s commodity-heavy market down 1.1 per cent.
+Japan’s Nikkei eased 0.2 per cent.

 Oil had shed 2 per cent on Tuesday as increased supply from several key producers overshadowed high compliance by OPEC and non-OPEC producers on a deal to cut global output.